stitchdata/docs/_database-integrations/mysql/aurora-rds/amazon-aurora.md

         - View database details, which is required for retrieving the database's connection details.

   - item: |
-      **To connect the master instance if using binlog replication.** As per [Amazon's documentation](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.MySQL.html#CHAP_Source.MySQL.Limitations){:target="new"}, binlog replication can't be enabled on Aurora read replicas.
+      **To connect the master instance if using binlog replication.** As per [Amazon's documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Reference.html){:target="new"}, binlog replication can't be enabled on Aurora read replicas as the `log_slave_updates` parameter is not modifiable.
   - item: "**The `CREATE USER` or `INSERT` privilege (for the `mysql` database).** The [`CREATE USER` privilege](https://dev.mysql.com/doc/refman/8.0/en/create-user.html) is required to create a database user for Stitch."
   - item: "**The `GRANT OPTION` privilege in {{ integration.display_name }}.** The [`GRANT OPTION` privilege](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_grant-option) is required to grant the necessary privileges to the Stitch database user."